zouan616/PiCar/docs/readthedocs/chapters/introduction.rst

      LSM9DS1 IMU.
   *  Acquire video data from a Raspberry Pi NoIR camera.
   *  Perform real-time computer vision using camera data.
-  *  Control the speed of brushed DC motor.
+  *  Control the speed of brushed DC/BLDC motor.

 The purpose of this documentation is to create a full fledged, clear formal guide for using the PiCar project.
 It will also serve as a place for showcasing